Suspension of Self-Service

 For the appropriate instrument, reserve a time-slot sufficient to complete your assay.

 Label samples in accordance with the specific Service requested.
-At a minimum, the identity of each sample should be unambiguous and the plate or rack should be tagged with the Submission Number and your Name; in general, instructions for labeling DNA sequencing samples (see How to submit samples to Genomics Facility?) will be applicable to most service requests.
+At a minimum, the identity of each sample should be unambiguous and the plate or rack should be tagged with the Submission Number and your Name; in general, instructions for labeling DNA sequencing samples (see How to submit samples to Genomics Core?) will be applicable to most service requests.

 not leave your own re-usable rack or box.